 LandPaths is very grateful to the volunteers who share their time, knowledge, energy and commitment.
-In reciprocity, volunteers who are actively involved in the program may take immediate family members or up to 4 guests with them hiking at Bohemia Preserve on the weekends.
-These hikes could be used for preparing for your own outing and for scoping the site.
+In reciprocity, volunteers who are actively involved in the program may take immediate family remembers or up to 4 guests with them hiking at Lafferty Ranch on the other preserves stewarded by LandPaths in Sonoma County.

-Before you decide to go, please check our calendar (www.landpaths.org) to make sure there is no Bohemia Ecological Preserve outing already for scheduled on that day or camps during the spring and summer.
+Currently, the City of Petaluma is limiting outings to 10 per month and up to 20 people per outing.
+Therefore, we must limit visits to the property to the weekends.
+Before you decide to go, please check our calendar (www.landpaths.org) to make sure there is no Lafferty Ranch outing already for scheduled on that day.
 Thank you!